 How Do Workplace Injuries Occur?

 Whether you work in an office or on a construction site, an injury can occur at any time.
 The most common causes of injury include slip and fall accidents, a lack of training, or an employer that does not provide the proper equipment.
 Defective equipment and tools cause many injuries as well.
-Many workers are injured by getting caught between objects, while electrocution injuries are common as well.
-A workplace injury isn’t always directly caused by your employer’s negligence; a third-party claim can be filed against an equipment manufacturer, subcontractor, or property owner if another entity was a factor in causing your injuries.
+Many workers are injured by getting caught between objects, and electrocution injuries occur, too.
+A workplace injury isn’t always directly caused by your employer’s negligence; a third-party claim can be filed against an equipment manufacturer, subcontractor, or property owner if another entity was a factor in causing your injuries – which is another reason for you to seek the assistance of an attorney.

 Compensation for Workplace Injuries in California